Goals. It only takes a second to score a goal. Goals win you games.

 Roque Santa Cruz (2007/08)

 The Paraguayan seems like a reasonable inclusion.
 He managed a huge 19 goals for Blackburn Rovers in the 2007/08 campaign and never looked back.
 Wait, yes he did because he’s been pretty rubbish ever since.

 He still pulled out a great finish at Old Trafford though; zing!
 Then he signed for Manchester City.
 They just used to love spending recklessly didn’t they!?

 Santa Cruz enjoyed a decent spell at Malaga before signing for Mexican outfit Cruz Azul in 2015.
 He now plays for Paraguayan team Club Olimpia whom he joined in 2016.
-Back in his homeland, Santa Cruz has scored 61 times in 140 games, rediscovering some of his old form.
+Back in his homeland, Santa Cruz (soon turning 40) has scored 66 times in 148 games, rediscovering some of his old form.

 He had a cracking celebration; you can’t argue with that.
 Unfortunately, the Zimbabwean didn’t have much else going on after his impressive campaign with Portsmouth, which earned him a move to Manchester City.